 Niagara Falls is well-positioned to capitalize on the strengths of the manufacturing sector.
 As per the 2019 Canadian Business Counts, a total of 170 manufacturing businesses were registered in the City, of which 91 were businesses with employees.
 With an L.Q. of 0.84 as a factor of the Province, the sector is well-positioned for growth opportunities.
-As per the 2018 Economic Diversification Strategy, Niagara Falls has economic specializations in specific manufacturing sub-sectors, including fertilizer and other agricultural chemical manufacturing; fruit and vegetable preserving and specialty food manufacturing; beverage manufacturing, alumina and aluminium production and processing (e.g. castings); resin, synthetic rubber, artificial/synthetic fibers and filaments manufacturing; and, pay and specialty television, petroleum and coal product manufacturing.
+As per the 2018 Economic Diversification Strategy, Niagara Falls has economic specializations in specific manufacturing sub-sectors, including fertilizer and other agricultural chemical manufacturing; fruit and vegetable preserving and specialty food manufacturing; beverage manufacturing, alumina and aluminium production and processing (e.g. castings); resin, synthetic rubber, artificial/synthetic fibers and filaments manufacturing.